ProductDock/rbc-library-ui/README.md

 - npm i (install node modules)

-- npm run build (build the react app)
+- npm run build:prod (build the react app)

 - make the app-deploy folder in the root directory and copy contents of the build folder to it